Mwnkr/404CTF/README.md

 Here is my result and the details of my participation in the 404CTF.
 It was a great experience even though the last week of the competition coincided with my vacation, which prevented me from tackling the new challenges added at that time.

 Being not very experienced in this kind of competition, my way of solving problems is not very "write-up friendly".
-Many challenges were solved "with paper/pencil" and [dcode](dcode.fr), or the computer was used mostly as a calculator, so to speak.
+Many challenges were solved "with paper/pencil" and [dCode](dcode.fr), or the computer was used mostly as a calculator, so to speak.

 ## Personal Results